 Please take a look at the information for self-loading your bicycle at www.bls.ch/velo.

 Would you like to rent an e-bike?
 There’s nothing easier than reserving and picking up a bike at Rent a Bike.

 Offers and prices are listed on the website.

 Bike helmets can also be rented at each station starting at CHF 5.00 per day.

 We recommend making reservations in advance for groups.

-If the station where you want to start your ride does not have enough e-bikes available, you can book bikes from the Rent a Bike mobile rental station as an alternative.
-No matter where, what or when, Rent a Bike delivers e-bikes directly to the location you choose.
+If the station from which you want to begin your ride does not have enough e-bikes available, you can book bikes from Rent a Bike's mobile rental station.
+No matter where, what, or when, Rent a Bike will deliver the e-bikes directly to your chosen location.

 You can find more information about “à la carte” group tours on the website.